Economy of the Philippines

+In 2025, the Philippines enacted Republic Act No. 12252, amending the Investors’ Lease Act to allow foreign investors to lease private land for up to 99 years, up from the previous limit of 75 years (50 + 25 extension).
+This reform aims to enhance the country's competitiveness in attracting long-term foreign direct investment by offering greater leasehold security for commercial and industrial projects.

 Overview

 The Philippine economy has been growing steadily over decades and the International Monetary Fund in 2014 reported it as the 39th largest economy in the world.
-The Philippines posted a high GDP growth rate of 7.6% in 2022.
+The Philippines posted a high GDP growth rate of 7.6 percent in 2022.
 However, the country is not a part of the Group of 20 nations; instead, it is grouped in a second tier for emerging markets or newly industrialized countries.

-Depending on the analyst, this second tier can go by the name the Next Eleven or the Tiger Cub Economies.
+Notes for economic growth (1980–2023):